Social Customs And Traditions In Indonesia

 well as foreign policies.

-undertaken during the celebrations, cover the fields of: sports, boy scout and girl guide
+during the celebrations, cover the fields of: sports, boy scout and girl guide activities,

-activities, scientific and literary competitions, elections of exemplary teachers,
+scientific and literary competitions, elections of exemplary teachers, students, social

-students, social workers, doctors and so forth.
-Those who succeed in being selected as
+workers, doctors and so forth.
+Those who succeed in being selected as exemplary persons

-exemplary persons are given an audience with the President in a celebration held at the
+are given an audience with the President in a celebration held at the Palace.

-Independence Day is also commemorated and celebrated by Indonesian Embassies, Consulate
+Day is also commemorated and celebrated by Indonesian Embassies, Consulate Generals and

 The first of January is a national holiday, Indonesians usually celebrate New Year's Eve